jainamdamanwala/SoftwareSuggestStation/README.md

 # install packeges used in this app.
 npm install

-# fill fake data in db
+# fill Demo data in database
 node tasks/seed.js

 # start the web server